 respecting nature in the country, well that was more fun than any adventure I could dream up while exploring an abandoned apartment building in the city.
 I came to understand why and how our environment was so vital and respected by all Native Americans.
 An understanding sorely lacking in mainstream society.

 Several years later we moved from Brooklyn and I had to write my first thesis paper for Mrs. Mayer, my tenth grade English teacher at John Glenn High School.
 She gave the class numerous topics that we could select from for our paper.
 I chose to write about pollution because of that commercial and additional encouragement from my father who was looking forward to me writing my first thesis much more than I. By the time I completed my high school thesis, I had a deeper understanding as to why that commercial was so appropriate and realized the symbolism of the thrown litter onto the Native American's feet.
 I don't know if this symbolism was intended, nevertheless, our environment wasn't exclusive to being littered upon.
 For what I wrote in tenth grade click: Young Discourse

 "...my father ...was looking forward to me writing my first thesis much more than I."

-America is smarter than being dependent on foreign energy supplies and we are better than the way we waste our environment.
+America is smarter than being dependent on foreign energy supplies and we are better than the way we waste energy and our environment.
 The data is there, the facts are there, the solutions are there, but profit has prevented the implementation.
 Becoming energy independent and environmentally sound should now be an American obligation.

 I find no better satisfaction than working together on developing a better way and then speaking about the work to bring a simple, yet powerful message to everyone.
-Just like the message spoken so clearly by one teardrop in a commercial so many years ago.
+Just like the message spoken so clearly with one teardrop in a commercial so many years ago.

 Bill Lauto, GTG